ArtezGDA/scrapingTool_movieMashup/README.md

 Do you like to know how to scrape video's from YouTube? --> Research.md

-It is very convenient to have the software project FFMPEG on your computer already.
+It is very convenient to have the software project FFmpeg on your computer already.
 As a command line tool you can let ffmpeg edit video files in many different ways, like for example:
 1. Cut video file into a smaller clip
 2. Split a video into multiple parts
 3. Convert video from one format to another